-This section is a guide to employing people and staff management.
-Check what employers and organisations need to consider when hiring staff for the workplace.
+Topics in this section provide guidance on employing people and handling worker management.
+Use them to check what employers and organisations need to consider when hiring staff in the workplace.

-EMPLOYING WORKERS: As an employer, are you employing staff for the first time?
+As an employer, are you planning on employing staff for the first time?
 The list of legal rights and responsibilities for employers can appear daunting at first.

 It may be the first time you are trying to hire people or you may have hired employees many times before.
 Either way, there are several rules and regulations employers need to follow.